Ferraria ferrariola (Jacq.) Willd.

 Moraea ferrariola, Ferraria angustifolia, Ferraria antherosa, Ferraria longa, Ferraria minor, Ferraria viridiflora

 Color: Greenish-white or pale greenish-yellow to greenish-blue

 Bloom Time: Summer to early fall

 Ferraria ferrariola is a rare flowering plant with greenish-white or pale greenish-yellow to greenish-blue flowers with the outer segments finely striped with short dark lines.
 Other distinguishing characteristics are a stem not covered with leaf sheaths and red or purple-spotted basal leaf sheaths.
 The flowers are sweetly scented.
 Each flower lasts only a day but is borne over two months.

 How to Grow and Care

 Ferrarias are easy bulbs to grow.
-These plants prefer to be located in full sun or semi-shade in loamy, well-drained soil just beneath the surface (1-2 inches/2.5-5 cm).
-Plants in too much shade will fail to bloom and will eventually die out.
+These plants prefer to be in full sun or semi-shade in loamy, well-drained soil just beneath the surface (1-2 inches/2.5-5 cm).
+Plants in too much shade will fail to bloom and eventually die out.
 The rarer species are generally best grown in pots or containers.

-The care of Ferraria corms doesn't require too much either.
-Once their spring flowering has completed, the foliage will slowly fade, and the Ferraria plants go dormant in summer.
+The care of Ferraria corms doesn't require too much, either.
+Once their spring flowering has completed, the foliage will slowly fade, and the Ferraria plants will go dormant in summer.
 During this time, all watering should be limited.